strainer/Fdrandom.js/readme.md

 uniformsum=p.usum(n,sigma,mu) //to scale and shift with sigma and mu gausgame=p.usum(4,1)    //a quick rough approximation of gaussian

-normgame=fgnorm()     //approx gaussian shape range -1 to 1
+normgame=gnorm()     //approx gaussian shape range -1 to 1
-normgame=fgnorm(2,4.5)  //same shape range 2 to 4.5
+normgame=gnorm(2,4.5)  //same shape range 2 to 4.5
 oftenmid=fgthorn()      //sharp peak in middle, range -1 to 1
 oftenmid=fgthorn(p,q)   //same shape range p to q
                         //see Charts for gaming distributions